Core Strokes® and Attachment Trauma

 It is:

-“What relational capacities were insufficiently supported — and how can they be gradually restored in embodied contact?”
+“Which relational capacities were insufficiently supported — and how can they gradually be restored through embodied contact?”

 What Is Attachment Trauma?